 Enter 0 or leave the field blank if you do not want to export a segment with multiple files.

 You can use downloaded identifiers in your option: send push notifications, pass IDs to the partner or in your analytics system, and so on.

 The segment size may differ in the downloaded file and the interface for several reasons:

 You can export the segment using the Export API.
 Learn more

+If a segment is not used or has been created by mistake, it may be archived.
+Archiving comes in handy when you have numerous segments.
 Archived segments are marked as Archived and moved to the bottom of the list, with no further daily calculations made for these segments.